linted/HardwareCheckout/README.md

 Once the install is done the server will come up on - `http://127.0.0.1:8080`

-This is not a supported configuration.
-For `tmate` stuff to work you will need to
+This is not a supported configuration; but no server-side setup is needed.

+On all clients, you will need to:
 * edit `controller.py` to use `ws://` instead of `wss://`
 * edit `.tmate.conf` to use `http://` instead of `https://`

 #### SSL setup

+This is the supported configuration; no changes to any clients are needed; but some setup of certs server-side is.

 You can quickly get going using Let's Encrypt; copy this into certbot-install.sh: